keithligh/Auto-Academic-Paper-RC1/LATEX_PREVIEW_SYSTEM.md

 # Custom LaTeX Preview Architecture ("The Independent Option")

-The browser-based preview system uses a **Fully Custom TypeScript Parser** (`latex-to-html.ts`) to render academic documents.
+The browser-based preview system uses a **Fully Custom TypeScript Orchestrator** (`processor.ts`) to render academic documents.
 We have **abandoned `latex.js` entirely** in favor of a robust, fault-tolerant "SaaS" (Software as a Service) parser chassis that integrates our battle-tested custom rendering engines.

 ## The Pivot: Why We Removed `latex.js`